ECON4002 Core Concepts in Agricultural and Applied Economics

 - Contact hours

-- 10 half days.
+- 24 hours.
 The total workload for this unit is 150 hours.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.